MicrosoftDocs/azure-dev-docs/articles/java/containers/containers-paas.md

 ---
-title: Containerizing your Java applications for Azure Kubernetes Service
+title: Containerizing your Java applications for Azure PaaS services
-description: This guide describes how to containerize your Java applications on Azure Kubernetes Service ms.author: manriem ms.topic: conceptual ms.date: 02/10/2022
+description: This guide describes how to containerize your Java applications on Azure PaaS services ms.author: manriem ms.topic: conceptual ms.date: 02/10/2022